-If you want to keep your garage comfortable year-round, insulating your garage ceiling is an essential step.
+If you want to keep your garage comfortable year-round, insulating your garage ceiling is essential.
 Insulating your garage ceiling can help regulate temperature, keep the noise down, and make your garage more energy efficient.

 However, knowing where to start can be overwhelming.
-In this article, we’ll provide a step-by-step guide on insulating a garage ceiling effectively.
+This article will provide a step-by-step guide on insulating a garage ceiling effectively.

 How to Insulate a Garage Ceiling?